 In immunophenotyping, flow cytometry identifies protein markers on the surface of myeloma cells.
 Immunophenotyping is used to determine:

-- stringent complete response (sCR)
+- stringent complete (sCR)

 - minimal residual disease (MRD), which indicates a near total eradication of myeloma cells